Oxey405/ViewMaps/readme.md

 Coded by Oxey405 !
 ## Terms of privacy and security
 (including all the terms of privacy of the APIs)
-Terms of privacy from ip-api.com :
+Terms of privacy from ip-api.com (https://ip-api.com/docs/legal)[see here] :
 > We use multiple sources for populating our database, including BGP, RIR, ISP
 > and data sharing agreements, geofeeds and latency-based tracking.
 > For some IP ranges we fallback to GeoLite2 data created by MaxMind, available from www.maxmind.com